Boating rules in WA

 - Secure a vessel to a beacon or other navigation aid.

-To find out more about navigation aids, please refer to navigation aids
+To find out more about navigation aids, please refer to the navigation markers and buoys page.

 |Installation of objects in Western Australian navigable waters: Application form||Kb|

 Limits for small vessels (less than 3.75 metres)

 A person in charge of a vessel less than 3.75 metres in length (including personal watercraft) may not go further than five (5) nautical miles from land.

 However you can operate the vessel within 1 nautical mile of an island located more than five nautical miles from the mainland shore.

 Accident and incident reporting